twistlock/authz/README.md

 }
 ```

-For basic authorization flows, all policies reside in a single policy file under `/var/lib/twistlock/policy.json`.
+For basic authorization flows, all policies reside in a single policy file under `/var/lib/authz_broker/policy.json`.
 The file  is continuously monitored and no restart is required upon changes.
 The file format is [one policy JSON object per line](http://jsonlines.org/).
 There should be no enclosing list or map, just one map per line.
-The policy file should be placed under `/var/lib/twistlock/policy.json`.

 The conversation between [Docker remote API] (https://docs.docker.com/engine/reference/api/docker_remote_api_v1.21/) (the URI and method that are passed Docker daemon to AuthZ plugin) to internal action parameters is defined by the [route parser] (https://github.com/twistlock/authz/blob/master/core/route_parser.go).